ludovicocuoghi/roman_paradox/README.md

 - **Theme**:
   Follow the adventure of an alien Roman soldier traveling through space and time, exploring different eras and universes through black holes to uncover the truth behind mysterious invasions.

-- **Motivation**:
-  Ever since elementary school, I've been passionate about video games and wanted to understand \"how games are made.\" Driven by my strong aspiration to join Game Freak, I independently learned C++ and game design to create this project.

 ---